JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 This page emphasizes the steps in the process of creating IntelliJ Platform plugin projects that are Gradle-based.
 Additionally, screencast [Working with Gradle in IntelliJ IDEA](https://www.youtube.com/watch?v=6V6G3RyxEMk) offers a thorough introduction.

- >  Please note that Gradle 6.1 has a [known bug](https://github.com/gradle/gradle/issues/11966) that prevents using it for developing plugins, please upgrade to 6.1.1 or later.
- >
- {type="warning"}

 Launch the [New Project Wizard](https://www.jetbrains.com/help/idea/gradle.html#project_create_gradle).
 It guides you through the Gradle project creation process with two screens.